Jramo5/Project-ZIP-Analyzer/README.md

 * Modify the source code.
 * Share copies of the software.

-You are NOT permitted to:
+You may **NOT**:

 * Sell this software.
-* Include this software in paid products.
+* Include it in commercial products.
-* Offer this software as a paid service.
+* Offer it as a paid service.
-* Use this software directly or indirectly for commercial purposes.
+* Use it directly or indirectly for commercial purposes.
-* Remove or alter copyright notices.
+* Remove copyright notices.
 * Remove author attribution.

-Any modified or redistributed version must retain:

-* Original copyright notices.
-* Original author attribution.
-* License information.

-Commercial use requires prior written permission from the copyright holder.
+Commercial licensing requires prior written permission from the copyright holder.

-For commercial licensing inquiries, please contact the author.

 ---

-## Copyright
+# Copyright

 © 2026 Jorge Ramos